Community Service and Learning Opportunities

 - Community service hours must be completed and submitted to Ashley Givens, Division of Medical Education (MSB 2015), by the following dates:

 - First Monday in January (1st Semester)

-NOTE: All students must log their community service hours into E*Value prior to submitting the evaluation form to Ms. Getty, who will verify them for verification and approval before the hours can be counted towards the semester
+NOTE: All students must log their community service hours into E*Value prior to submitting the evaluation form to Ashley Givens, who will verify them before the hours can be counted toward the semester.